 Let’s cut through the sensationalism that surrounds Bundy and take a look at the facts.

-If this is the case, then Bundy’s intelligence was only slightly above average.
-In other words, he was a bit bright, but he certainly wasn’t a genius.
+This means that Bundy’s intelligence was slightly above average.
+In other words, he was bright, but he certainly wasn’t a genius.

 If Bundy wasn’t smart, then how did he get away with his crimes for so long?